Eurosport commentator removed from Olympics coverage after sexist comment

 “To that end, he has been removed from our commentary roster with immediate effect.”

-Australia's women's team created history atop the podium, with their incredible time of 3:28.92 securing a fourth consecutive gold in this event.
+Australia’s women’s team created history with their time of 3:28.92 securing a fourth consecutive gold in this event.

 Simmonds described the comment as “outrageous” on co-commentary.

-Ballard, who has been sharing his views on the action-packed swimming schedule this week on social media, has yet to address his comment.
+Ballard, who has been sharing his views on the swimming schedule on social media, has yet to address his comment.

 Join our commenting forum